rlivings39/learning-ai/ai-courses-and-books/advanced-learning-algorithms/README.md

 2. Another common activation function is ReLU (rectified linear unit) `g(z) = max(0,z)`
 3. A linear activation function is `g(z) = z` is sometimes said to be using "no activation function"
 4. Softmax used to choose between several output categories

+Sigmoid is useful for output layers when we want probabilities.
+However it has optimization issues because its gradient vanishes for large magnitude positive and negative numbers causing a plateau where optimizers can get stuck.

 Convolutional layers are another type of layer.
 They work by having each unit only analyze a subset of the input data.
 This allows for faster processing and can help avoid overfitting.